Kawue/whide-v2/README.md

     3. Change this line to: `pyargv = -f <dataset_name -i <image_file_name>.`, for example: `pyargv = -f barley_101.h5 -i barley_101_mask.png.`
     4. Change this line to: `pyargv = -f <dataset_name>.`, for example: `pyargv = -f barley_101.h5.`

-For each dataset you want to visualize you need to do this step.
+This step is required for each dataset that should be visualized.

 ### Step2: Start WHIDE
-To start WHIDE you need to open a terminal and navigate to the frontend directory.
+To start WHIDE, open a terminal and navigate to the frontend directory.

 Type:
 ```shell script
 docker-compose up --build -d
 ```
 Don't close the terminal.
-Now you can start your Browser and open `http://localhost:8080/`.
+Now start a Browser (Chrome and Firefox are officially supported) and open `http://localhost:8080/`.
 If you have several localhosts running the port number 8080 will not be correct.
-# Karsten wie schaut man noch mal nach welchen Port das ding nutzt?

-If you are finished with your work in WHIDE go back to the running terminal and type:
+After each analysis session the docker container should be closed with type:
 ```shell script
 docker-compose down
 ```